-Contact the Adult Learning Disability Team on email at email@example.com or by phone on 023 9268 4600.
+Contact the Adult Learning Disability Team by email at firstname.lastname@example.org or by phone on 023 9268 4600.

 Under the Care Act 2014, everyone is assessed using the same eligibility criteria, regardless of the nature of their disability or health condition.
 This means your assessment is based on what support you need, rather than why you need it.